goldstack/goldstack/workspaces/templates/packages/app-nextjs/README.md

 # Next.js Template

-❤️ Support development by using the [Goldstack Project Builder](https://goldstack.party) ❤️
+❤️ Check out the [Goldstack Project Builder](https://goldstack.party) to use this template ❤️

 Goldstack's Next.js module provides a [Next.js](https://nextjs.org/) application that is deployed on AWS using the [CloudFront CDN](https://aws.amazon.com/cloudfront/) and [Lambda@Edge](https://aws.amazon.com/lambda/edge/).